-Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.
+There’s more to launching products on Amazon than setting up some pages.
+Find out what it takes to list on Amazon and sell on a tight budget in this comprehensive guide.
+Skim through and get ready to sell on Amazon in 2023!

 Getting Ready to List on Amazon

 But if you’re trying to add a new product to the catalog, you shouldn’t stock up or manufacture it without doing your research.
 “Ungating” a brand or lifting a restriction can be a lengthy process.
-Please read our blog posts on restricted products and gated brands on Amazon before you proceed.
+Please read our blog post on open, restricted, and gated categories and brands before you proceed.

 Valid Product ID